smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 :::note

-- Make sure to the values of “**openid**“ in the Scope textbox inside the SSO Configuration page inside Solution Manager.
+- Make sure to the values of “**openid**“ in the Scope textbox inside the SSO configuration panel inside Solution Manager.
 - Make sure the **email** for the users allowed to access the application matches the username.
 This value will be used to pair with an existing OpCon user or it will be used to create a new user in the OpCon environment.

 :::

 #### Azure Application

 This document describes the steps needed to create a custom application in Azure AD that will grant SMAOpConRestApi access to Microsoft Graph API to retrieve user information.
+Ensure the user following these steps has enough privileges to create an application, assign users to that application, and assign permissions to Microsoft Graph API.

 1. Go to "Azure Active Directory"
-1. Go to "App registration"
+1. Go to "App registrations"
    1. Select new registrations
       1. Add a name to the new application
       1. Select who can access the application